alvaroscelza/guest-ready-entry-test/README.md

 -   Create virtual environment and activate it.
 Example: `virtualenv venv`
 -   Enter environment: Example: `venv\Scripts\activate`
 -   Install requirements:
-    -   Development: `pip install -r requirements/development.txt`
+    -   Development: `pip install -r requirements.txt`
-    -   Production: `pip install -r requirements/base.txt`
 -   `pre-commit install`
 -   Create an .env file at project root for storing secrets.
 File .env-example is provided as a guide of this file's content.
 Make sure you copy your SECRET_KEY there.
 -   `python manage.py makemigrations`